The Lockdown Hauntings: Reception

-Rich Cross of Starburst magazine awarded the film two stars.
-Ian Sedensky of Culture Crypt dismissed the movie as "scatterbrained claptrap that is dull as dirt," criticizing "a cast list overstuffed with a whopping 34 characters, which is about 20 too many for what should be a straightforward mystery."
-The "exposition jumps all over the place" and "it's impossible to tell anyone apart thanks to nearly everyone being blondes with no distinct features or known backstories."
-Archi Sengupta of Leisure Byte called it a "very cash-grabby attempt at a movie" and said "the biggest flaw is the story.
+Rich Cross of Starburst awarded the film two stars.
+Ian Sedensky of Culture Crypt dismissed the movie as "scatterbrained claptrap that is dull as dirt", criticizing "a cast list overstuffed with a whopping 34 characters, which is about 20 too many for what should be a straightforward mystery".
+The "exposition jumps all over the place" and "it's impossible to tell anyone apart thanks to nearly everyone being blondes with no distinct features or known backstories".
+Archi Sengupta of Leisure Byte called it a "very cash-grabby attempt at a movie" and said that "the biggest flaw is the story.
 It's pretty bad.
-The central theme itself is kinda hilarious and the execution does no favours."
-Still, despite "a very small budget and a skeleton cast ... the cinematography is pretty great and the movie looks very artsy most of the time."
+The central theme itself is kinda hilarious and the execution does no favours".
+Still, despite "a very small budget and a skeleton cast ... the cinematography is pretty great and the movie looks very artsy most of the time".

-John Higgins of Film and TV Now, called it "A modern horror gem" and said it "harks back to the truly spooky elements that defined many a classic mainstream and indie offering, coupled with classic British genre TV like 'Children of the Stones' and 'Hammer House of Horror."
-The review said Dixon "invests the right balance of courage and vulnerability."
+John Higgins of Film and TV Now, called it "A modern horror gem" and said it "harks back to the truly spooky elements that defined many a classic mainstream and indie offering, coupled with classic British genre TV like Children of the Stones and Hammer House of Horror".
+The review said Dixon "invests the right balance of courage and vulnerability".